-RESPITE RESPITE

-Care Seekers

-Care Seekers will help you find the right package of care for you either at home or in residential accommodation - a useful guide for self-funders.

-Visit www.careseekers.co.uk/

-Guild Care Worthing

-Guild Care Worthing runs a range of paid for dementia support services in Worthing.
-Visit www.guildcare.org/Pages/ Category/dementia-support

-Daybreak Respite

-The Daybreak Respite service provides day support for people living with dementia, which includes stimulating and meaningful activities to promote confidence and social interaction.
-The service also provide much needed respite to
+RESPITE RESPITE Guild Care Worthing Guild Care Worthing runs a range of paid for dementia support services in Worthing.
+Visit: Services for older people | Guild Care Daybreak Respite The Daybreak Respite service provides day support for people living with dementia, which includes stimulating and meaningful activities to promote confidence and social interaction.
+The service also provide much needed respite to carers.

-carers.
 All refreshments and a two-course lunch provided.

-Horsham, Crawley, Haywards
+Locations: Bognor Regis, Littlehampton, Storrington, Horsham, Crawley, Haywards Heath, Brighton and Burgess Hill.
+Details here: Daybreak Respite

-Locations: Bognor Regis, Littlehampton, Storrington, Heath, Brighton and Burgess Hill.
-Details here: www.ageuk.org. uk/westsussexbrightonhove/ our-services/dementia-supportc455b5c4-480c-ee11-a81c-6045bd94e88e/ Day Opportunity Services Day support and day opportunities might be places to help your cared for to stay independent and give you a break.
-They operate around the county: www. westsussexconnecttosupport. org/directly-provided-services/day-opportunity-services/ introduction/ The Chichester Lunch Club A friendly and supportive environment for adults, generally older people, living with mental health problems, dementia and mild cognitive impairment.
+The Chichester Lunch Club

+A friendly and supportive environment for adults, generally older people, living with mental health problems, dementia and mild cognitive impairment.
 We also welcome and offer respite for carers giving them the opportunity to shop or take a break while their loved ones are cared for in a safe environment.
-Visit www.chichesterlunchclub.org.uk/
+Visit Chichester Lunch Club

-MINORITY CARERS MINORITY CARERS
+RESPITE MINORITY CARERS